 Our teachers and staff diligently protect instructional time.
-Please work with our front office to decrease calls to classrooms to tell students his/her lunch, or violin has been delivered, or to call a student out of class before dismissal time.
-There is an interruption of instruction and student attention is disrupted.
+Please work with our front office to decrease calls to classrooms to tell students items such as his/her lunch, or violin have been delivered, or to call a student out of class before dismissal time.
+This would be an interruption of instruction and student attention is disrupted.
 Please do not ask us to release students early, if it can be avoided.
 As partners, we can make a difference in students' lives by guarding instructional time.
 We know that we can count on your cooperation in this regard.